Last Updated 13th April 2014

 Tours are available for any night (except Sundays). * There may be some research nights where tours are not available and these will be listed below.

-Also note the observatory is NOT available in the week around full Moon.
-(So no March tours from the 13th to the 20th)
+Also note the observatory is NOT available in the week after full Moon.
+(Tours resume 22nd April after Full Moon) - as such no tours Easter weekend.

 * No scheduled research days at present